cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 First, we create a new spy by calling the `cy.spy()` method.
-We pass in a string that gives the spy an [alias](/guides/core-concepts/variables-and-aliases), which give the spy a name by which we can reference it later.
+We pass in a string that gives the spy an [alias](/guides/core-concepts/variables-and-aliases), which assigns the spy a name by which we can reference it later.
 In `cy.mount()`, we initialize the component and pass the spy into it.
 After that, we click the increment button.

 The next line is a bit different.
 We've seen how we can use the `cy.get()` method to select elements, but we can also use it to grab any aliases we've set up previously.
-In the test, we use `cy.get()` to grab the alias to the spy (by prepending an ampersand to the alias name).
+We use `cy.get()` to grab the alias to the spy (by prepending an ampersand to the alias name).
 We assert that the method was called with the expected value.

 With that, the `Stepper` component is well tested.
 Nice job!